 Inspired by the powerful impact Special Olympics had on his life through his participation in the Law Enforcement Torch Run, combined with his family’s involvement with the trucking industry, Norm Schneiderhan, a Corporal with the Orange County Sheriff’s Department, created the Truck Convoy, a one-day celebration of the trucking industry to help raise awareness and funds for Special Olympics.

-Since 2001, the convoy has spread from Florida to encompass 24 states and 4 provinces.
-In 2012, Nova Scotia joined Manitoba, Ontario, and Saskatchewan with its first annual World’s Largest Truck Convoy.
-We hope that you’ll join us on September 21, 2013 to cheer on our mighty convoy.
+Since 2001, the convoy has spread from Florida to encompass 24 states and four provinces.
+In 2012, Nova Scotia joined Manitoba, Ontario, and Saskatchewan to add our province to the World’s Largest Truck Convoy sites.